We have all the Prime in the World? No Prime to Die? Die Another Delivery Day? The Lion Streams Tonight?

 Amazon have also been in production for as long as Netflix has.
 The BBC’s second season of Good Omens (2022), Small Axe (2020) and The Pursuit of Love (2021) are Amazon co-productions.
 Not only has director Reed Morano (EON Productions’ The Rhythm Section, 2020) inked a TV deal with Amazon Studios for The Power (2022), No Time to Die‘s co-writer Phoebe Waller Bridge saw Fleabag shine further on Prime Video.
 Amazon Studios is not based in some downtown financial district.
 It is sited at Culver Studios, in a building once owned by Cecil B. De Mille, on a lot where Gone With The Wind was lensed.

 A key note here is the stance of Barbara Broccoli, Michael G. Wilson, Gregg Wilson and the House of Bond.
 Unlike almost any other big movie franchise their ownership is unique.
-When folk demand a rate of 19 Bond films a year to match Marvel Studios or the Star Wars output, they overlook how Kevin Feige and Kathleen Kennedy do not own the rights to every Marvel or Lucasfilm property.
+When folk demand a rate of 19 Bond films a year to match Marvel Studios or the Star Wars output, they overlook how Kevin Feige, James Gunn and Kathleen Kennedy do not own the rights to every Marvel or Lucasfilm property.
 They can be fired tomorrow and nothing would change with the product.
 The Broccolis however are in a stronger, more independent holding pattern – and always have been as their captaining was able to evolve and change over decades.
-The legalities and obligations that governed Bond in 1962 are not those of 2022.
+The legalities and obligations that governed Bond in 1962 are not those of 2024.
 And as much as independence is easily a House of Bond mantra, collaborations are vital too.
 When EON Productions team up with various studios, creative houses and distributors to create their non-Bond work – such as 2022’s Till – they are working with new teams, new personalities and new platforms.
 You don’t singlehandedly hold the reins on a franchise for sixty years, different mediums and over thirty films without being able to work with new challenges, personalities and expectations.

 Yet, Amazon Studios and Prime Video are also about the ‘c’ word – content.
 Just as television ate into the fortunes of all the big Hollywood studios in the late 1960s, the issue is not just the extended streaming universe that is facing Bond and cinema right now.
 It is the demographic of those audiences.
 Understandably, Amazon is a juggernaut many are skeptical of.
 2021’s Best Picture winner Nomadland takes quiet swipes at the workforce ethic of the global leader.
 And we can be annoyed a company like Amazon has tax and monopolization issues.
 Yet, blame governments for loopholes, before we fall down the plot holes of that debate.
 One alternative take is to look at all the self-published writers, unsigned artists and fledgling filmmakers given a shop window by Amazon and its cyber stores that no other destination affords on that scale.